jujhars13/systemd-socket-listening-service/README.md

 [Systemd](https://en.wikipedia.org/wiki/Systemd) also supports this behaviour.
 This enables us to do cheaply and reliably do all sorts of funky and clever things such as listen on a port for messages to trigger certain actions (deploy a file, delete the tmp dir, get the status)

-HTTP based service is written and tested in Node 18, w/ no deps `/svc`, you can of course use whatever language you want.
+Service is written and tested in Node 18, w/ no deps `/svc`, you can of course use whatever language you want.

 ## Using